#ThirstForYours: Sprite Highlights Exceptional Unsigned Talent With ‘Sprite Way Live’

 BOSSIP was on hand for the event hosted by Sprite Way podcast series co-hosts Jawn Joi (@TheJawnJoi) and radio personality and DJ Dusei Da Great (@DuseiDaGreat).

-The immersive experience put us up close and personal with rising stars like singer Sergio who serenaded the crowd to his tracks and felt especially grateful to be a part of the Sprite family’s “good vibes.”
+The immersive experience put us up close and personal with rising stars like singer Siergio who serenaded the crowd to his tracks and felt especially grateful to be a part of the Sprite family’s “good vibes.”

 “I’m really enjoying being a part of the Sprite Way program and the Sprite fam,” said Siergio.
 “I know that everyone believes in me and wants me to reach the next level.
 Nothing but good vibes from everyone.
 I’ve even made some solid friendships with some of the artists and I’m forever grateful for that.
 I’m geeked about everything we have coming up.”